 This tool has been a major asset in helping me determine if a client is metabolically ready for prep, or any dieting phase.
 But the story behind the Metabolic Factor goes back to my previous career as a management and data analyst.
 Let me explain.

 I’m a data junkie.
-For the previous 20 years prior to becoming a coach, I was an eagle-eyed analyst for the DoD, CDC and Department of Veterans Affairs sniffing out hidden trends and finding ways to optimize processes.
-Little did I know that those very same data digging, and process improvement skills would make all the difference when it came time to take my career in a new direction – becoming a coach!
+Prior to embarking on a coaching career, I was an Analyst and Process Improvement Specialist for the Department of Defense, Centers for Disease Control and Department of Veterans Affairs.
+For 20 years, I was sniffing out hidden trends and finding ways to optimize processes for a living.
+Little did I know that those very same data-digging, and process improvement skills, would make all the difference when it came time to take my career in a new direction – becoming a coach!
 My background has been invaluable ever since.

 If you’re looking to grow and build muscle, the speed of your progress matters.
 While it’s important that we consume food for growth, going too quickly can cause an increase in body fat accumulation instead of healthy muscle gain.
 Eating right is key but having a good body composition plays just as big a role when building up our strength!
 Body composition has just as much impact on anabolism as calorie intake.
 I encourage you to read that article, it will put more things into perspective.

 “Remember that the more fat you gain, the longer you’ll have to diet and the deeper you’ll likely have to hammer into a calorie deficit.
 In 25 years of coaching, that always means less lean body mass retained.
 I know it’s counterintuitive—we like to think the size and strength we gain at higher body fat levels is worth it—but once you’re moderately above your metabolic setpoint, the law of diminishing returns isn’t in your favor.
 You gain much more body fat than lean body mass and you lose both on your way back to the stage.” ~Joe Klemczewski, PhD